 - Credit card information

-This is only to ensure they monitor the right data, and are sure that said data is secure.
-Again, our data’s safety is in good hands with IDNotify’s encryption and SSL.
+This is only to ensure it monitors the right data, and that the said data is secure.
+Again, our data’s safety is in good hands with IDnotify’s SSL encryption.

 Microsoft.
 (2013).
 How old is too young to go online?

 FICO.
 (2011).
 Score differences across credit bureaus reflect true data differences.